B. Kalyani Amma: Literary achievements

 Kalyani Amma took on editing and writing for Malayalamasika during her stay in Malabar.
 She had been writing and editing for Sharada while in Travancore.
 Both the magazines had articles on women's education, health, social reform, etc. Kalyani Amma was a regular contributor to various other magazines also.
-Ormayil Ninnum (Reminiscences), Vyazhavatta Smaranakal (Memories of a Cycle of Twelve Years), Mahathikal (Great Women), Thamarassery, Karmaphalam (Fruits of One's Actions), Veettilum Purathum (Inside the House and out of it), Arogya Shastram (The Science of Health), Arogya Shastravum Grihabharanavum (The Management of the House and the Science of Health) are her documented books.
+Ormayil Ninnum (Reminiscences), Vyazhavatta Smaranakal (Memories of a Cycle of Twelve Years), Mahathikal (Great Women), Thamarassery, Karmaphalam (Fruits of One's Actions), Veettilum Purathum (The Home and Outside; a translation of Tagore's The Home and the World), Arogya Shastram (The Science of Health), Arogya Shastravum Grihabharanavum (Health Science and Household Management) are her documented books.

 Ormayil Ninnum, her autobiography, is an enlightening read on the social customs, untouchability related practices, and life for a woman during the early twentieth century in Kerala.
 She was a well-known figure in the literary and social sphere.
 She left the manuscript of the book with her friend, Tharavath Amminni Amma because she knew that journalists would hound her daughter for her story after her death.

 Vyazhavatta Smaranakal is her most popular book.
 It portrays her life with Ramakrishna Pillai, which lasted for twelve years until his death.
 The 1998 edition of Vyazhavatta Smaranakal was published by DC Books, Kottayam, containing introductory remarks by Tharavath Ammalu Amma (14.12.1916).
 Tharavath Ammalu Amma's preface comparing Kalyani Amma to Sita following an exiled Rama into the forest set the tone for the reception of the book.
 The book went on to have more than thirteen editions since it was first published in 1916.

 Mahathikal is purported to have been prescribed as a textbook in the princely state of Cochin.

 Kalyani Amma was one of the well-known early contributors to women's magazines from Kerala.
 She wrote on various subjects like women's health, education, home management, and so on.
 She was interested in bringing about social and communal reform in early twentieth-century Kerala.
 Her autobiography is one of the few existing personal documentation on how untouchability and caste system worked in that period in Kerala from the point of view of a Nair.